IRkernel/IRkernel/README.md

 In your browser open the URL <http://localhost:8888/>.
 All notebooks from your session will be saved in the current directory.

-On other platforms without docker, this can be started using docker-machine by replacing localhost with an IP from docker-machine ip <MACHINE>.
-With the deprecated boot2docker, this IP will be boot2docker ip.
+On other platforms without docker, this can be started using `docker-machine` by replacing “localhost” with an IP from `docker-machine ip <MACHINE>`.
+With the deprecated `boot2docker`, this IP will be `boot2docker ip`.